captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 ## ROBYN:
 I have to go now, Sharon, but
-on behalf of all of us here at FGSTO please take care of yoursel£
+on behalf of all of us here at FGSIO please take care of yourself.
 ---
 ## SHARON:
 Wait!